xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 For deployment on Production environment, all parameters need to be configured as per users requirement and k8s setup which is under use.
 However, for deployment on test environment, most of the default values will be sufficient.
 The following two parameters are required to be configured and rest of parameters may remain as default
 - *xldLicense*: License for XL-Deploy in base64 format
 - *Persistence.StorageClass*: Storage Class to be defined, Network File System (NFS) for OnPremise and Elastic File System (EFS) for AWS Elastic Kubernetes Service(EKS)
+- *ingress.hosts*: DNS name for accessing ui of XL-Deploy

 The following tables lists the configurable parameters of the XL-Deploy chart and their default values.
 Parameter                                          |Description                                                                                                                                                          |Default